mikefromgrr/PinewoodDerbyTimer/readme.md

 # Hardware
 Designed for ESP32 WeMos Mini D1 ESP-WROOM-32.

+# License
+You cannot use this software or any derivative of it for commercial purposes (e.g. sell a hardware timer based off of this design/code).

 ## ESP32
 * https://www.aliexpress.com/item/1005001621896126.html
 * Cost: About $3.81 USD in March 2021, plus shipping.